HLS-PGR-newsletter/HLS-PGR-newsletter/_reflections/2018-02-21-Importance-Social-Groups.md

 ---
 layout: post
-title: The importance of having a social group during your Research Degree.
+title: The importance of having a social group during your Research Degree
 subtitle: Tips and reflections from Becky Seymour
 ---